Eloy Jiménez Player Props: White Sox vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 16th in MLB with a collective 8.7 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Brewers pitching staff ranks 16th in the league.

-- The Brewers have a 4.04 team ERA that ranks 12th among all league pitching staffs.
+- The Brewers have the 13th-ranked team ERA across all MLB pitching staffs (4.05).

-- Brewers pitchers combine to give up 148 total home runs at a clip of 1.3 per game (to rank 24th in baseball).
+- Brewers pitchers combine to give up 149 total home runs at a clip of 1.3 per game (to rank 24th in the league).

-- The Brewers will send Burnes (9-6) to the mound to make his 24th start of the season as he aims for his 10th win.
-He is 9-6 with a 3.42 ERA and 141 strikeouts through 139 1/3 innings pitched.
+- The Brewers will send Woodruff (1-1) to the mound for his fourth start of the season.
+He is 1-1 with a 1.65 ERA and 21 strikeouts through 16 1/3 innings pitched.

-- The righty last pitched on Saturday against the Pittsburgh Pirates, when he threw six innings, allowing two earned runs while giving up two hits.
+- The right-hander last appeared on Sunday against the Pittsburgh Pirates, when he went five innings, allowing two earned runs while giving up four hits.

+- The 30-year-old has amassed a 1.65 ERA and 11.6 strikeouts per nine innings in three games this season, while giving up a batting average of .193 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.